chrisjsewell/bib2glossary/README.md

-This package is intended to allow for the storage and management of [latex glossary terms](https://en.wikibooks.org/wiki/LaTeX/Glossary) in standard reference management packages (such as Zotero and Mendeley), by converting between `.bib` files and `.tex` files containing `\newglossaryentry` or `\newacronym` definitions.
+This package is intended to allow for the storage and management of [latex glossary terms](https://en.wikibooks.org/wiki/LaTeX/Glossary) in standard reference management packages (such as Zotero), by converting between `.bib` files and `.tex` files containing `\newglossaryentry` or `\newacronym` definitions.